David Douglas, 12th Marquess of Queensberry

 David Harrington Angus Douglas, 12th Marquess of Queensberry (born 19 December 1929) is an Anglo-Scottish aristocrat and pottery designer.
 He is the elder son of Francis Douglas, 11th Marquess of Queensberry, and his only son by his second wife, artist Cathleen Sabine Mann (married 1926 – divorced 1946).
 His maternal grandparents were an interior decorator, Dolly Mann (née Florence Sabine-Pasley) and artist Harrington Mann.
 He succeeded his father in 1954.

 Early life

-He was born in London, and was educated at Eton College.
+He was born in London, and was educated at Ashbury College Ottawa and Eton College.

 Career

 He served in the Royal Horse Guards.
 In the 1950s he worked in the pottery industry.
 He was Professor of Ceramics at the Royal College of Art from 1959 to 1983.
 He belongs to the Crafts Council, was President of the Design and Industries Association from 1976 to 1978, is a Fellow of the Chartered Society of Designers (and recipient of the Minerva Medal, the Society's highest award), and was Senior Fellow of the Royal College of Art from 1990, and Professor of Ceramics there.